 Furthermore, all steroid hormones in the body (testosterone, estrogen, DHEA, etc.) are also glucuronidated.
 If using an oral dose that reduces the toxin, these hormones will also all be reduced for a short time.

 Using calcium-D-glucarate as a daily preventative supplement does not appear to be a prudent idea, due to its lack of reliability even in theory and high doses used.
 However, a single acute dose of this supplement prior to known exposure to toxins that are glucuronidated (such as both benzopyrene and polyaromatic hydrocarbon compounds produced in the cooking of meat products) might be more prudent and potentially useful.

 The recommended dosage range (from supplement providers) is in the range of 1,500-3,000mg daily.
-Based on animal research, this does appears to be quite low and a minimum of 200mg/kg may be needed to replicate the research (also based further on animal research, 200mg/kg is around the point where dose-dependent returns attenuate greatly and in rats is the 'ideal' dose, below this dosage is a linear drop in efficacy with 100mg/kg being half as effective)
+Based on animal research, this does appear to be quite low and a minimum of 200mg/kg for humans may be needed to replicate the research (also based further on animal research, a 200mg/kg human dose is around the point where dose-dependent returns attenuate greatly and is the 'ideal' dose, below this dosage is a linear drop in efficacy with 100mg/kg being half as effective)

 At this moment in time, it may be prudent to only used calcium-D-glucarate at a 100-200mg/kg dosage prior to known exposure to toxins that are glucuronidated; it may not be financially prudent to take it as a daily preventative supplement.